lovish1/Fake-News-Detection-By-Naive_Bayes/README.md

 MultinomialNB increased the accuracy of model.

 To run:
+Simply download the project and run the file
+## fake_news.ipynb
-Simply download the project and run inside Jupyter Notebook(Assuming you have pandas library installed)
+inside Jupyter Notebook(Assuming you have pandas library installed)